m-reza-rahman/jakartaee-docker/exposed-port/README.md

-# Effective Docker and Kubernetes for Java EE Developers
+# Using Exposed Docker Admin Ports to Deploy Java EE Applications

-There are several key trade-offs to consider while using Docker and Kubernetes with Java EE applications.
-Examples include whether to use thin WARs, fat JARs, or hollow uber-JARs to effectively work with Docker repositories, layering, and caching; whether to deploy applications within images, through exposed admin ports or as autodeployed mounted external volumes; how Docker clusters, networking, and Kubernetes deployments align with application server administration, clustering, autodiscovery, and load-balancing; how the CI/CD pipeline of your application can be adapted to Docker and Kubernetes; and many others.
+As opposed to deploying applications within Docker images, this demo will show an alternative way of deploying Java EE applications on Docker.
+Application server admin ports will be exposed outside Docker.
+The application will then be deployed through this admin port or console.

+TODO Hillmer will do this part.